 NSG Mice Are Susceptible to Developing GvHD and EBV-Positive or EBV-Negative PTLDs

 All of the 11 mice had lymphoid infiltrates with morphologic patterns that were characteristic of GvHD or GvHD with destructive and nondestructive PTLD based on the WHO classification for PTLDs, and 5 mice had features characteristic of human PTLD subtypes.43 Morphologic changes occurred within the keratinized squamous covering organs (the skin, tongue, esophagus and forestomach) in all 11 mice.
-Eight of the 11 had lesions involving mucocutaneous tissues (the oral cavity, anus, and vulva), and all 11 had lung lesions.
+Eight of the 11 mice had lesions involving mucocutaneous tissues (the oral cavity, anus, and vulva), and all 11 had lung lesions.
 In 4 of the 11 PDX mice, the implantation site exhibited histologic changes characterized by a lymphoma or dense lymphoplasmacytic infiltrates of human cells that effaced or replaced the xenograft in remission.
 Neither intact nor resolving PDX tissue was evident at the implantation sites in the other 7 PDX mice.
 As observed in other tissues with GvHD but not lymphoma, the lymphoplasmacytic infiltrates at the implantation site were composed primarily of cells that expressed CD4H and/or CD8H, with the former predominating, which is consistent with cGvHD.
 Only a few cells expressed CD79aH or IRF4.
 Comparable combinations of lymphoid and plasmacytic proliferations with or without lymphoma were observed in some tissues distant from the transplant site.

 Because EBV infection has been associated with the development of lymphoproliferations in humans, we assessed the EBV status of lymphoid infiltrates in NSG mice that received xenotransplants by using HE staining, IHC, and EBV ISH (Figures 8–11).
 Tissues with lymphoid infiltrates suggestive of GvHD were examined for the presence of EBV which included lungs (n = 11), spleen (n = 9), lymph nodes (n = 7), haired skin (n = 9), tongue (6), esophagus (8), thyroid glands (8), salivary glands (8), brain (n =5), forestomach (n = 7), and bone marrow (n = 3).
 EBER signal was not detected in any of these tissues.